Pipi144/QuizzBE/README.md

 ---

-**Note**: Sensitive information such as database connection strings and Auth0 credentials are not included in the repository.
-These values are stored securely using environment variables and the .NET Secret Manager for local development.
+**Note**: Sensitive information such as database connection strings and Auth0 credentials are not included in this repository.
+These values are securely stored using Azure App Service Application Settings for production environments.
+This ensures secure and scalable management of secrets without hardcoding them in the source code.

 ## Getting Started